cotyq/uml-rtuntap/README.md

 sshfs -o nonempty root@192.168.1.2:/usr/src/dvs/dvs-apps/uml_switch uml_switch
 ```

-`update-vm` branch will contain VM code and `master` will contain git code.
+`update-vm` branch will contain the VM code and `master` will contain the git repository code.

 To see the difference between VM and repo: